 God regularly uses “regular” people, often the least ones we would expect to do great things.

 They say that character is who you are when nobody is looking.

-She far exceed the expectations of a daughter-in-law.
+She far exceeded the expectations of a daughter-in-law.
 She honored her bitter and hurting mother-in-law and put in long and physically demanding days in the field to provide food for herself and Naomi.
 Ruth displayed strong character as a wife to Boaz, as well.
-Everything she did displayed Ruth as a woman of noble character and God blessed her and generations after for beautiful representation of character.
+Everything she did displayed Ruth as a woman of noble character, and God blessed her and generations after for a beautiful representation of character.

 When you make a decision to do or say something, consider if you would do or say that same thing if someone, if God, himself, were watching.